-Financing costs increased \$163 thousand or .2% in 2013.
-They rose \$3 million or 3% in 2012.
-The increase in financing costs in 2012 over 2011 reflects the increased interest expense from the issuance in September 2012 of \$300 million principal amount of our 3.8% Senior Notes due in 2022, \$150 million of which is eliminated in consolidation.
+Financing costs decreased \$4 million or 5% in 2014.
+They were essentially flat in 2013.
+The decrease in financing costs in 2014 was due to the maturity and repayment of our \$94 million par amount \$7.375% Notes during the third quarter of 2013.
+The increase in financing costs in 2013 reflects the increased interest expense from the issuance in September, 2012 of \$300 million principal amount of our 3.8% Senior Notes due in 2022, \$150 million of which is eliminated in consolidation.
 Also in September, 2012, we issued our 5.875% Junior Subordinated Debentures due 2052 for \$125 million principal amount but called our \$120 million 7.1% Trust Preferred Securities one month later.
-In August, 2013, we repaid our 7.375% Notes that matured.
-These debt transactions will decrease interest expense on our long-term funded debt going forward.
-In 2013, interest on short-term debt declined primarily because of the reduction in the average balance outstanding of short-term debt.
-The 2011 and 2012 increases in interest on short-term debt were primarily a result of the \$2.1 million increase in financing charges on our letter of credit facility, arising from the December, 2010 restructuring of our credit facility.
+In both 2014 and 2013, interest on short-term debt declined primarily because of the reduction in the weighted-average interest rate on short-term debt.
 More information on our debt transactions are disclosed in the Financial Condition section of this report and in Note 11-Debt in the Notes to Consolidated Financial Statements.

 As previously noted, growth rates in our excess investment income decline when growth in income from the portfolio is less than that of the interest required by policy liabilities and financing costs, such as we have experienced in recent periods.
 In an extended low-interest-rate environment, the portfolio yield will tend to decline as we invest new money at lower long-term rates.
-We believe, however, the decline would be relatively slow, as, on average, only 2% to 3% of fixed maturities are expected to run off each year over the next five years.
+We believe, however, the decline would be relatively slow, as, on average, only 1% to 2% of fixed maturities are expected to run off each year over the next five years.

 In response to the lower interest rates, we raised the premium rates for new business on major life products in early 2012 and again in late 2013.
 The increased premium provides additional margin on these policies to help offset higher mandatory cash values and the possible future reductions in excess investment income.
-These increases in premium have not had a detrimental impact on sales.
+Despite these increases in premium rates, we have continued to see growth in net sales.